You never know when the self-doubt will strike: are you really doing what you love at your job?

 It’s possible that your goals are still clear, but there are other ways to achieve them.
 Stahl uses her own experience as an example: after working years as a foreign diplomat, she realized there were other ways to travel the world and make a steady paycheck without burning herself out.

 Once she was able to see beyond that rigid plan for herself, her possibilities really opened up.
 Yours might too if you take a step back.

 This question can be hard to answer, as it requires you to give up some control in your work schedule and simply assess the flow: what wants to happen?
 If you stop pushing and running full throttle, what can you put more focus on and what will stand out as the most important project or goal in your life?

 Stahl recommends ceasing your constant need to make things happen and slowing down to really be present at the moment and get perspective.

 Of course, there are also other things to consider when finding your purpose.
 For example, do you know if you’re working within the right industry, but maybe not in the right company?

 Does the company culture suite your expectations, or do you need to find a company that is more aligned with your personal values?
 Lastly, if you do find that your purpose is lacking and you need to make a big career switch, what all does that entail?

 It can be truly daunting to make big career changes, but it’s not impossible — no matter what age you are.

-Remind yourself that your happiness, mental and emotional wellbeing, and your ability to succeed are all dependant on doing something you love and feeling fulfilled by your career.
+Remind yourself that your happiness, mental and emotional wellbeing and your ability to succeed are all dependants on doing something you love and feeling fulfilled by your career.